65+ Online Tools for Music Producers & Artists

 1. Hook Pad

 Hookpad is an intelligent musical sketchpad that helps you create amazing chord progressions and melodies.
 The only downside to this that it is strictly web-based.
 But then again, you're reading an article specifically covering online tools for music producers 🙂

-For an alternative to Hook Pad, check out Bonus #3 from our course on creating memorable songs, not tracks in The Songwriting Matrix.
+For an alternative to Hook Pad, check out the third bonus from our course on creating memorable songs, not tracks in The Songwriting Matrix.

 2. Sound Gym